A Complete Look At Benadryl For Cats

 4. Feline Allergies Regarding Bug Bites

 Pet parents that live in areas where mosquitos are prevalent know just how miserable they can be to have around.
 They love to bite and irritate everyone and everything.
 Unfortunately, they love to bite cats just as much as they love to bite humans.
-Bug bites can cause an allergic reaction in our feline friends just like they can in us.
+Bug bites, including flea bites, one of the most common bug bites in pets, can cause an allergic reaction in our feline friends just like they can in us.
 Many feline allergies to bug bites will result in itching excessively and big, red bumps on the skin.
 If they are scratching the bug bites, it is possible they will develop an infection.
 Keep a close eye on the areas that they are itching to look for signs of infection of the skin.
 An infected area will require treatment.

 Bee stings are also worrisome for pets.
 Cats that have been stung by a bee need to be monitored for an allergic reaction.
 If you can remove the stinger yourself, then do it.
 If not, call the veterinarian for advice.
 They may recommend that you bring your furry friend in for veterinary care.
 In cases of an allergic reaction, they may want you to come in immediately for emergency treatment.